History of Cannes

 Development through the ages

-During the 12th century, the dreaded Saracen pirates arrived and conquered the town and looted the Islands and lead to a period of great insecurity.
+During the 12th century, the dreaded Saracen pirates arrived and conquered the town, looted the islands, all of which lead to a period of great insecurity.

 In 1520 war broke out between French King Francis I and Holy Roman Emperor Charles V. Cannes became a corridor for marching armies, but the worst was yet to come with the great plague of 1579, which wiped out most of the town’s inhabitants.